JanC03/JPGChat-TryHackMe/README.md

 <h2>Disclaimer</h2>

-This penetration test was performed against a deliberately vulnerable training environment (TryHackMe, JPChat room).
+This penetration test was performed against a deliberately vulnerable training environment (TryHackMe, JPGChat room).
 All findings and exploitation were conducted in a controlled, authorised setting.
 No real systems were targeted, and no unauthorised access was attempted.
 The real-world framing is for educational and portfolio demonstration purposes only.